 The Stella Jacket is a tried-and-true member of Trew’s collection, and for good reason.
 It is durable, capable, and comes in colors to die for.
 The Stella Jacket puts function and style on equal footing for the female skier who is interested in skiing bell to bell at the resort.

-While the material is slightly stiffer than some other jackets we tested, this is understandable, given the shell is designed for in-bounds skiing.
-That said, the pit vents also mean this jacket could, in a pinch, be used for touring if you really refused to buy a backcountry specific jacket, and it goes without saying that this thing is spring-skiing ready.
+While the material is slightly stiffer than some other jackets we tested, such as the Rab Women’s Khroma Latok GORE-TEX Pro Jacket, this is understandable given the shell is designed for in-bounds skiing.
+That said, the pit vents and 3L, uninsulated design mean this jacket could certainly be used for touring if you really refuse to buy a backcountry-specific jacket, and it goes without saying that this thing is spring-skiing ready.

-The features leave little to be desired: a removable powder skirt, adjustable velcro wrist cuffs, a helmet-compatible hood, and RECCO reflector all add to confidence no matter where you’re skiing.
+The features leave little to be desired: a removable powder skirt, adjustable velcro wrist cuffs, a helmet-compatible hood, and a RECCO reflector all add to confidence no matter where you’re skiing.
 Bonus points to TREW for offering a variety of color options, all the way from hyper-feminine pastel purple to burnt orange (our tester’s favorite) to classic black.
+It was a close call between the TREW Stella and the Arc’teryx Sentinel Relaxed for Best Overall Women’s Ski Jacket.
+Both are fully-featured, comfortable, and durable, however, we found the softer, more mobile material of the Sentinel to be a decent comfort upgrade over the Stella (the Sentinel also has a soft interior lining), and are bigger fans of Arc’teryx’s muted colorways rather than the bolder and brighter colors from Trew.
+That said, both are great jackets and if you want to save a few bucks ($270, to be exact), you won’t be disappointed with the Stella.

 Runner-Up Best Insulated Jacket